KI-CISWG/MVCR/mvcr-0.6.md

 data fields that are used to capture legally required consent elements of a consent transaction.

-(Note: The determination of legally required is from the Consent Legal Framework - a core extension - which references all of the consent legal requirements by jurisdiction.
-Reference link needed)

 All consent receipts require that a DC do the following: